ChrisCLiu/Blog/_posts/2017-04-21-Logistic-Regression.md

 This may casue information lost, the features left should be carefully selected.

 ##### Rugularization
 Keep all the features and add a punishment item to cost function $J(\theta)$.
-Usually, we use L2 norm as the punishment.
+Usually, we use L2 norm or *Ridge Regression* as the penalty.
 The cost function changes to

 $$J(\theta) = \dfrac{1}{2m}(\sum\limits_{i=1}^{m}(\hat y^{(i)}- y^{(i)})^2 + \lambda \sum\limits_{j=1}^{n} \theta_j^2)$$